 Drug and alcohol testing errors.
 Review the reports provided on any errors related to the unsatisfactory performance of the licensee’s testing facility (as applicable), the HHS-certified laboratory, and any other errors that could adversely affect the integrity of the testing program.
 The inspector(s) should verify through the licensee’s internal documentation and through discussions with relevant staff that each report was made to NRC within 30 days of completing the investigation of any testing error or program performance issue.
 Inspector(s) should ensure that the licensee is adequately addressing all deficiencies and follow up on corrective actions implemented as appropriate.

-the annual summary report published by the NRC on FFD program performance, includes information on all 24-hour and 30-day event reports received by the NRC under 10 CFR 26.719, including a summary of each event and associated NRC Event Notice number (for 24-hour event reports) and ADAMS Accession Number (for 30-day event reports).
+If available, consult the annual summary report published by the NRC on FFD program performance, which includes information on all 24-hour and 30-day event reports received by the NRC under 10 CFR 26.719, including a summary of each event and associated NRC Event Notice number (for 24-hour event reports) and ADAMS Accession Number (for 30-day event reports).

 Verify that the licensee is retaining fatigue-related records for security officers for at least 3 years or until the completion of all related legal proceedings, whichever is later.
 (10 CFR 26.203(d))